jpverkamp/blog/content/reviews/books/Iain M. Banks/Culture/3 - Use of Weapons.md

 Another day, another Culture novel.

-After how much I liked {{<crosslink "Player of Games">}}, it's interesting how much less I got into Use of Weapons.
+After how much I liked [[The Player of Games]](), it's interesting how much less I got into Use of Weapons.
 Perhaps it's the setting and main character--Zakalwe is closer to Horza than Gurgeh.
 Perhaps it's the structure--with one set of chapters going forward in time, one going backward, and a prologue and epilogue after either of them, it's complicated.

 Now don't get me wrong, it's certainly not a bad book.
 The Culture is a fascinating setting and getting into the darker corners is exactly where you learn the most about it.